Magnetic elastomers as specific soft actuators -- predicting particular modes of deformation from selected configurations of magnetizable inclusions: Specific discrete arrangements of particulate inclusions and overall mechanical response

 Finally, we also consider simple hexagonal arrangements of chain-like aggregates oriented along the magnetization direction.
 Here, the distance of neighboring chains in the equatorial plane is set to $0.18 R$.
 Additionally, we consider the case in which the chain-like aggregates are oriented along the $x$-direction instead.
 To this end, we apply a global rotation matrix $\mathbf{R}$ to all position vectors of magnetizable inclusions, where

 $\mathbf{R}$ maps the $x$-components to negative $z$-components and $z$-components to $x$-components, while leaving the $y$-components unaffected.
 Moreover, we address configurations that feature an interinclusion distance of $0.25 R$ along the magnetization direction (compared to $0.121 R$ previously).
 Instead, we reduce the interinclusion spacing within the hexagonal plane to $0.121 R$.
 Therefore, we construct a configuration of hexagonally structured layers stacked on top of each other (normal vector $\bfhat{z}$).
 For these hexagonal layer structures, we also investigate the rotated configurations (normal vector $\bfhat{x}$) after applying the same rotation matrix $\mathbf{R}$.
 These four configurations are visualized in Fig.~\ref{fig:hexagon_configs}.
+In all cases, $\bfhat{z}$ still represents the magnetization direction.

 For the hexagonally arranged chain-like aggregates with chains along the magnetization direction (see the first column of Fig.~\ref{fig:hexagon_results}), we find a qualitatively similar magnetostrictive response as for the star-shaped arrangements of chains.
 A reduction in volume ($ u^{\bot}_{00} < 0 $) in connection with a contraction along the magnetization direction ($ u^{\bot}_{20} < 0 $) are observed, together with similar tangential deformations as for the aforementioned structures ($ u^{\theta}_{10} > 0 $, $ u^{\theta}_{30} < 0 $).
 Evidently, a rotation of the whole configuration with respect to the magnetization direction (see the second column of Fig.~\ref{fig:hexagon_results}) changes the behavior even qualitatively.
 The overall volume is now growing under magnetization ($ u^{\bot}_{00} > 0 $), as we might expect from the now predominately repulsive interactions within the perpendicularly magnetized chain-like aggregates.
 We still find contraction along the magnetization direction ($ u^{\bot}_{20} < 0 $), or put differently, a sphere that expands upon magnetization across the equatorial plane, at least for $\nu \geq 0$.
 This also leads to the same qualitative behavior of $ u^{\theta}_{10} $ and $ u^{\theta}_{30} $.
 Moreover, due to the chains being oriented along the $x$-direction, we find additional pronounced modes in this case, namely $ u^{\bot}_{22} > 0 $, see Fig.~\ref{fig:hexagon_results}(c).
 This reflects the mirror-symmetry of the configuration with respect to the $yz$-plane.
 As we infer, the sphere expands in a more pronounced way along the $x$-axis.
 This is the axis along which the chains are oriented and, thus, the magnetic repulsion is strongest.
 Moreover, we observe $ u^{\varphi}_{22} > 0 $, see Fig.~\ref{fig:hexagon_results}(f), which indicates azimuthal displacements towards the $x$-axis (middle yellow part in the visualization of the mode).